raganwald/braythwayt.com/_posts/2015-07-11-so-long-reddit.md

 These are nice theories to debate.
 The practical reality is that Reddit seems to have overtaken Stormfront as the world's largest White Supremacy community.
 And thus, every page view turns into some fraction of a dollar that powers a server that hosts hate.

 Hate for me and my children.
 Hate for my great-grandfather coming here.
 Hate that goes beyond talk, and becomes shootings and burning of churches, and "standing your ground" against teenagers.
 To others, hate is just "disagreement."
 Or just "appalling talk."
 Or just "people of colour with thin skins."

+I grew up worshipping in a historically black church.
+There's another just down the street from me.
+There's also a Mosque and a Buddhist Temple, mind you.
+So when people talk about hate, it may merely be "offensive speech" when you, your children and your neighbours are not the people they want to exterminate.

 But it is more than that to me.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/h4ZyuULy9zs" frameborder="0" allowfullscreen></iframe>